MouseSuite/MouseBrainExtractor/README.md

-# Mouse Brain Extractor Tool #
+# Mouse Brain Extractor #

 ![Alt text](/figs/1_network_diagram.png?raw=true)

-Mouse Brain Extractor tool is a deep-learning-based method for segmenting the brain from mouse T2- and T1-weighted MRI data.
+Mouse Brain Extractor is a deep-learning-based method for segmenting the brain from mouse T2- and T1-weighted MRI data.
 Our method builds upon the SwinUNETR model ([Hatamizadeh, 2021]( https://doi.org/10.48550/arXiv.2201.01266)) and incorporates global positional encodings (GPEs).
 The addition of GPEs help boost segmentation accuracy in processing images at their native resolutions.